scouten/ericscouten.me/content/on-anger/index.md

 ...

 You might have noticed that I've been conspicuously quiet on many topics recently.
-It's because I'm contemplating this question.
+It's because I'm contemplating these questions.

 My answers: